-Fig. 19a shows the P515 response in dark-adapted broken chloroplasts, suspended in a Mg++-containing medium, illuminated by flashes, fired at a repetition rate of 0.05 Hz.
+Fig. 19a shows the P515 response in dark-adapted broken chloroplasts, suspended in a Mg^{++} -containing medium, illuminated by flashes, fired at a repetition rate of 0.05 Hz.
 The semi-logarithmic plot shows that the decay does not follow first-order reaction kinetics.
 A slow and a fast phase can be resolved which, in analogy with the situation in intact chloroplasts, are called phase c and phase c', respectively.
 Phase c' can be resolved after saturation of Reaction II with seven pre-illuminating flashes (see below).
 Subsequent flashes, fired at a repetition rate of 4 Hz cause a P515 response which exhibits a single-exponential decay with a rate constant of 12 s-1 (Fig. 19b).
-Because of the clear similarities with the occurrences in intact chloroplasts, this response is attributed to Reaction I. Subtraction of Reaction I from the overall response then gives the response of Reaction II, as illustrated in Fig. 19c.
-The increase in absorbance caused by Reaction II is about on the ionic composition of the medium.
-Figs 20c and 20d show that the magnitude of Reaction II in chloroplasts, suspended in a $Mg^{++}$ -containing medium, is lower than that of Reaction II in chloroplasts suspended in $K^+$ -containing medium.
+Because of the clear similarities with the occurrences in intact chloroplasts, this response is attributed to Reaction II, as illustrated in Fig. 19c.
+The increase in absorbance caused by Reaction II is about 50% of the absorbance increase associated with Reaction I.

+The relative magnitude of Reaction II in broken chloroplasts appears to be dependent on the ionic composition of the medium.
+Figs 20c and 20d show that the magnitude of Reaction II in chloroplasts, suspended in a Mg^{++} -containing medium, is lower than that of Reaction II in chloroplasts suspended in K^+ -containing medium.
 As can be concluded from the semi-logarithmic plots (inserts Figs 20a and 20b), the rate constant of the decay of